Miki Sudo wins Nathan's Hot Dog Eating Contest women's division, sets new record with 51

 Check out the complete list of male and female competitors.

-Thousands of spectators are expected at the annuals spectacle at Nathan's Famous flagship restaurant at Surf and Stillwell Avenues.
-The show includes musical performances, including a promised rap battle between George Shea of Major League Eating and Eric "Badlands" Booker.
+Thousands of spectators attended the annual spectacle at Nathan's Famous flagship restaurant at Surf and Stillwell Avenues.
+The show also included dance and musi performances.

 And, as per tradition, Nathan's Famous is donating 100,000 hot dogs to the Food Bank for New York City.